 Brexit will have an effect on intellectual property rights across Europe.
 However, the effect may not be as significant as you might think.
-Also, it is likely that leaving the EU will take several years and so no immediate changes will take place.
 Some of the potential ramifications for the intellectual property world are explored below, and the latest updates can be accessed via the links above.

 The primary functions of the UK Intellectual Property Office (UKIPO) of granting UK patents and registering UK designs and trade marks will continue unchanged.